 Deserts Far from being barren wastelands, deserts are biologically rich habitats with a vast array of animals and plants that have adapted to the harsh conditions there.
 Some deserts are among the planet's last remaining areas of total wilderness.
 Yet more than one billion people, one-sixth of the Earth's population, actually live in desert regions.
 Deserts cover more than one fifth of the Earth's land, and they are found on every continent.
-A place that receives less than 10 inches (25 centimeters) of rain per year is considered a desert.
 And despite the common conceptions of deserts as dry and hot, there are cold deserts as well.
 Desert animals have adapted ways to help them keep cool and use less water.
 Desert plants may have to go without fresh water for years at a time.
 Some of the world's semi-arid regions are turning into desert at an alarming rate.
 Global warming also threatens to change the ecology of desert.

 Note American Desert Biomes - Desert Environments - World Desert Biomes Deserts cover more than one fifth of the Earth's land, and they are found on every continent.
 Deserts can be classified as "hot" or "cold".
 Deserts receive less than 10 inches of precipitation a year.
 Lack of water creates a survival problem for all desert organisms, animals, plants and people.
 What is a desert?
-Learn about how deserts are classified and about the plant and animal life that adapt to the desert biome.
 Desert In Bloom Plants and Animals: How Are They Classified?
 Desert Food Chain Video Videos of Desert Animals Other DesertUSA Resources

 picture of habitat aniamal note snake The desert only gets 10 inches of rain a year.